-So you want to record your Ubuntu desktop, but you don’t know which desktop screen recorder to use?
+Do you want to record the Ubuntu desktop but you don’t know which desktop screen recorder tool to use?

-You’ve likely seen videos on YouTube where people share a screencast of their Linux desktops.
-Perhaps you want to join the fun.
-Well, you can, and you don’t need any special tools or separate screen recorder apps to do it.
+You’ve likely seen videos over on YouTube in which people share a screen recording of their Linux desktop.
+Wondering how they do it?
+Do you want to join the fun?
+Well, you can and you don’t need any special tools or separate screen capture software to do it.

 Little known fact: there’s a built-in screen recorder in Ubuntu.

-It’s included as part of the GNOME Shell desktop and, although well integrated, it’s also well hidden: there’s no app launcher for it, no menu entry to it, and no quick button to turn it on or off.
+It’s included as part of the GNOME Shell desktop and, although it’s well integrated it’s also well hidden: there’s no app launcher for it, no menu entry to it, and no quick button to turn it on or off.

-The GNOME Shell screen recorder offers basic, no-frills screen capture.
-It lets you record your desktop in full …And that’s about it.
+The GNOME Shell screen recorder gives you basic, no-frills screen capture.
+It lets you record your desktop in full …and that’s about it.

-It can’t record a specific window or section of the desktop; it doesn’t record audio; and it won’t let you set frame-rate, encode format, or anything other features.
+It can’t record a specific window or section of the desktop; it doesn’t record audio or sound; and it won’t let you set frame-rate, encoding format, or anything else.

-And desktop screen capture works out-of-the-box on GNOME Shell on Ubuntu, Fedora and other Linux distros which use the GNOME Shell desktop environment.
+Desktop screen capture works out-of-the-box in GNOME Shell on Ubuntu and Fedora as well as any other Linux distro that uses the GNOME Shell desktop environment.

 Screencasts are saved automatically to the Videos folder in the WebM format.